KingofPythonn/SEO-Auditor-AI/README.md

 ## 📬 Contact

-Created by [Your Name] — feel free to reach out or contribute!
+Created by Sina Abbaszadeh — feel free to reach out or contribute!
+LinkedIN :www.linkedin.com/in/sina-abbaszadeh-08bab2248